-• ANUGA was developed and is maintained by Stephen Roberts, Ole Nielsen, Duncan Gray and Jane Sexton.
+• ANUGA was developed by Stephen Roberts, Ole Nielsen, Duncan Gray and Jane Sexton.
+It is currently being developed and maintained by Nariman Habili and Stephen Roberts.

 License:

 • ANUGA is freely available and distributed under the terms of the GNU General Public Licence.